suparious/uncertainty-benchmark/README.md

 - Try using `examples_small.py` with a smaller sample size
 - Modify the code to process datasets in chunks
 - Run one task at a time instead of all five together

+### 4. API rate limiting with parallel requests

+If you encounter rate limiting issues:
+- Reduce the number of workers (`--max-workers`)
+- Increase the delay between requests
+- Use thread-based parallelism (`--use-threads`) which may behave better with some APIs

 ## Understanding Results